Tonyva002/smartbanking/README.md

 - Step 1.
 Download or Clone the repository
 - Step 2.
 Unzip the file if you have downloaded it
 - Step 3.
 Open it in Android Studio o VSC
-- Step 4.
+- Step 4. get dependencies
+- Step 5.
 Create an emulator or connect your physical phone to the pc.
-- Step 5.
+- Step 6.
 Give it to run
-- Step 6.
+- Step 7.
 Register with a valid email
-- Step 7.
+- Step 8.
 Log in

 ## Screenshots